 From the beginning of the employment relationship, all employees are entitled to a mandatory life insurance provided by the employer.
-This life insurance contract must be registered on the digital platform of the Labor Authority.
+This life insurance contract must be registered (online) before the Labor Authority.

-Annual leave:
+Foreign investment considerations

+Corporate considerations

+Labor legislation

+Foreign trade Tax system Mining chapter

+ESG (Environmental, Social and Governance) PwC's global Network and services

+Vacations:
-Employees are entitled to paid annual leave of one month upon completion of each year of service.
-Although the use of annual leave days should be agreed between the employer and the employee, if an agreement is not reached, the employer must determine such annual leave period on behalf of the employee.

-Employer and employee may agree to split the annual leave days in two periods of 15 days each.
+Employees are entitled to paid annual vacations of one month upon completion of each year of service.
+Although the use of vacation days should be agreed between the employer and the employee, if an agreement is not reached, the employer must determine such vacation period on behalf of the employee.
+Employer and employee may agree to split the vacation days in two periods of 15 days each.
 The first one must be a period of not less than 7 and 8 days, consecutive.
 The remaining period can be enjoyed in periods of less than 7 days.
 However, any agreement must be in written form.
-In the absence of it, the employer decides the opportunity to enjoy annual leave but not the split of the annual leave.

-Regarding compensation, when the employment contract is terminated, the annual leave days enjoyed in advanced will be compensated with the remaining annual leave that date.
-Likewise, if at the end of the employment relationship, the annual leave days enjoyed are superior to the the ones the employee acquired, the worker has no obligation of compensation.

-In case employees do not spend their annual leave within the following year they earn this benefit, they are entitled to the annual leave salary plus a compensation that equals a monthly salary.
-However, management personnel is not entitled to a compensation considering they have the possibility to determine and choose to spend their annual leave or not.

-Employer and employee may agree to accumulate up to two annual leave periods, as long as the employee enjoys at least seven days in the first period.
-A reduction of the annual leave period could also be agreed, up to a maximum of 15 days, with the corresponding payment for those days, and they could be enjoyed in periods of less than 7 consecutive days.
+In the absence of it, the employer decides the opportunity to enjoy vacations but not the division of vacation.
+Regarding compensation, when the employment is terminated, the vacation days enjoyed in advanced will be compensated with vacations truncated to that date.
+Likewise, if at the end of the employment relationship, the days enjoyed are superior to the vacations acquired, the employee has no obligation of compensation; that is, in case the employee does not have enough vacations to compensate, he is not obliged to any compensation.
+In case employees do not spend their vacation within the following year they earn this benefit, they are entitled to the vacation salary plus an indemnity that equals a monthly salary.
+However, management personnel is not entitled to an indemnity considering they have the possibility to determine and choose to spend their vacations or not.
+Employer and employee may agree to accumulate up to two vacation periods, as long as the employee enjoys at least seven days in the first period.
+A reduction of the vacation period could also be agreed, up to a maximum of 15 days, with the corresponding payment for those days, and they could be enjoyed in periods of less than 7 consecutive days.